reedship/one_api_sdk/README.md

 	limited_result = client.books('?limit=2')
 ```

+See all available methods on the [rubydoc documentation](https://rubydoc.info/gems/one_api_sdk/OneApiSdk).
 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.